-Move Over, Hollywood, the French Invented Film Noir and They Do It Exceptionally Well
+Move Over, Hollywood.
+The French Invented Film Noir and They Do It Exceptionally Well.

 November 13, 2024

-Move Over, Hollywood, the French Invented Film Noir and They Do It Exceptionally Well
+Move Over, Hollywood.
+The French Invented Film Noir and They Do It Exceptionally Well.

 When you think of film noir, chances are iconic actors like Humphrey Bogart and Lauren Bacall come to mind.
 Perhaps classic American noir titles like The Maltese Falcon, The Big Sleep, or Double Indemnity.
 But, as the name noir suggests, what you associate with the genre might not be the origins of it.
 In fact, film noir is largely rooted in French cinema, which not only heavily influenced American noir but continued to produce important contributions to the genre long after Bogart put on a fedora and trench coat.